Do any one wants to make their own charger for lithium ion (Li-ion) batteries like the ones in phones and laptops?

 where,

-- The adjust pins quiescent current, or Iadj is normally between 50 and 100 uA.
+- Normally the adjust pins quiescent current or Iadj ranges from 50 to 100 uA.

 The charger operates with a supply voltage in the range of 9 to 24V balancing power loss and proper circuit operation.

-Too high a voltage increases LM317 circuit power loss, while too low a voltage disrupts its functionality.
+Too high a voltage increases LM317 circuit power loss while too low voltage disrupts its functionality.

-Adequate heat dissipation is ensured by placing the LM317 circuit on a sufficiently large heat sink.
+Adequate heat dissipation is done by placing the LM317 circuit on a sufficiently large heat sink.

 The charger is designed to be resistant to output short circuits.